In The Community

 Arts & Minds also supports and partners with many organisations that that welcome people with mental health issues.
 We have worked with Yorkshire Dance, Northern Ballet, and dancer Gerry Turvey on a range of projects.
 We also have a long-standing partnership with Leeds College of Music; and run events and workshops together.

-Arts & Minds supports and partners with some of the many creative writing groups across Leeds that welcome people with mental health issues, such as the Baggage Handlers and Survivors Poetry.
-There have also been creative writing groups based at Inkwell and Swarthmore, most recently with Clare Fisher.
-You can search for an arts group to suit you on our database.
+Arts & Minds supports and partners with some of the many creative writing groups across Leeds that welcome people with mental health issues.
+There have also been creative writing groups based at Inkwell and Swarthmore.
+You can search for a creative writing group to suit you on our Get Creative page.

 For several years Arts & Minds ran ‘Films to Change’, making films about mental health with the people who know about it best.
 Some of our films are available on YouTube.
 Members of Film to Change have set up a social enterprise, Mojo Films, that takes commissions and helps people with mental health issues get professional experience and a route into employment.

 “I felt good joining in and learnt something new”